hermensbas/azerothcore_installer/install_mysql_8.4.2_lts.md

 # Install or Update

-Haven't tested the update, personally i did an new install.
+Haven't tested the update, personally i did a new install.
 So test when in doubt.

 1. Backup DB or use export characters through the AC (dump) command options.